alexschmid3/alexschmid3.github.io/_pages/about.md

 Research Interests
 ======

-My primary research interests include large-scale optimization, optimization under uncertainty, and interpretable machine learning and optimization, with an emphasis on applications in routing and transportation.
+My primary research interests include large-scale optimization, decision-making under uncertainty, and algorithm interpretability, with an emphasis on applications in routing and transportation.
 Recently, I have been interested in applying machine learning to accelerate decomposition algorithms for integer and combinatorial optimization problems.

 Education